Fort Myer Construction: Recent investigations

 In 2016, the head of D.C.'s Department of General Services resigned and contracting officials were fired following the award of two large construction projects, St. Elizabeths East Entertainment and Sports Arena and Audi Field, to firms other than Fort Myer Construction.
 One of the fired employees filed a whistleblower lawsuit alleging that he had been terminated for the failure to channel contracts to Fort Myer Construction; the other made similar allegations in an administrative proceeding.
-An DC government office director reported that a Fort Myer Construction lobbyist used the DGS firings to discourage other government decisions unfavorable to the company.
+A DC government office director reported that a Fort Myer Construction lobbyist used the DGS firings to discourage other government decisions unfavorable to the company.

 The episode prompted an investigation by Councilmember Mary Cheh.
 In 2017, Cheh's report found that in addition to the questionable firings, a city employee had illegally shared confidential information with Fort Myer Construction about a competitor's bid on a separate project.
 The report found that the D.C.
 City Administrator had urged quick settlement of unresolved contract disputes with Fort Myer Construction in an attempt to appease it.
 These actions led to an additional $4 million payout to the company.